Here is where we lay out everything you need to know about UTI antibiotics. If you’ve ever googled questions like…

 Currently, there is no testing method that allows a medical practitioner to find out what is causing the infection when you show up at a clinic with a UTI.
 They rely on their experience, your awareness of your own body and symptoms, and at times, a strip test.

-If you’ve read through our testing section, you’ll know this strip test is not designed to reveal what is causing your infection – it is only supposed to be a tool to help identify whether there is an infection present.
+If you’ve read through our testing section, you’ll know this strip test is not designed to reveal what is causing your infection.
+It is only a tool to help identify whether there is an infection present.
 And it is a highly inaccurate tool.

 So let’s recap.
 Your doctor can fairly accurately deduce whether you have a UTI, but at the time you show up at the clinic, three things remain unknown: